Politics (POLT)

 POLT 37000 Selected Topics in Public Policy (LA)

 Matters of special contemporary interest to students and faculty may be developed under this course heading.
-This course may be repeated for up to for selected topics on different subjects.
+This course may be repeated for up to 12 credits for selected topics on different subjects.
 Counts as a public policy course for politics majors.
 (IRR)

 Attributes: SS